Alleinx/M3-IMPUTE/README.md

 pip install -r requirements.txt
 ```

 Finally, you need to install `pytorch scatter`.
-Here are the install command for our environment, you can refer to the documentation and your setting to select the install version.
+Here are the install command for our environment, you can refer to the documentation and your settings to select the install version.

 ```setup
 # GPU